nutanc/learnpython/python_english.md

 Problem: Store marks of different subjects.
 Find their total.
 If the total is above or equal to 80 give A grade.
 If total is between 60 and 80 give B grade.
 If total is between 40 and 60 give C grade.
 If total is below 40 give F grade.

+Some more fun exercises you can try:

+1. You have 10 marbles.
+Your brother has 5 marbles.
+If you have more marbles print you are the winner.
+If you have lesser marbles, you are the loser.
+If both have equal number of marbles, its a tie.
+2. Take the current year in a variable.
+Print if it is a leap year or not.
+3. Find the max of 3 variables.

 ## Lists and Loops